 Arco Peak lies north of the town of Arco, Idaho.
-The historic graffitied lower section of the peak is what people think about when Arco Peak is mentioned, however, the true summit is 1,000 feet higher to the north.
-We climbed this peak October 2017.
+The historic graffitied lower section of the peak is what people think about when Arco Peak is mentioned.
+The true summit, however, is 1,000 vertical feet higher to the north.
+We climbed this peak in October 2017.
+USGS Arco North

-Arco Peak lies on public land, surrounded on three sides by private land.
+Arco Peak is on public land, surrounded on three sides by private land.
 Even though there are multiple ways to climb it, your ability to access the peak will be determined by your vehicle type and conditions.
 You will need a 4WD to get close to the peak, and there are a number of unmarked dirt roads around the peak.
-We were able to access one off of Arco Pass Road (a main county road).
-We continued to a point close to the peak where we parked at an unofficial pull off.
+We were able to access one from Arco Pass Road (a county road).
+We drove to a point close to the peak where we parked at an unofficial pullout.

 South/Southeast Ridges Route, Class 2

 There are obvious 4WD, motorcycle, hiking trails all around Arco Peak.
 From our parking spot, we chose to ascend directly to the ridge, staying up high where we could see our climbing options.
 We noticed on the way that we could have stayed in the gully longer and then climbed to the ridge.
 On a hot day, the gully might be the better approach.
 We took the gully on our way down.
 Trip stats: 7.4 miles with 1,791 feet of elevation gain round trip.

 East Ridge and East Gully by Livingston Douglas

 At the south end of Arco (ID) along US-20/26, there is a frontage road (Highway Drive) on the east side of the highway.
 Just north of the Conoco gas station, look for the Lost River Motel on the right/east side of the highway.
 Find an access road here that goes east to intersect Highway Drive.
 There is a public park of sorts here with a picnic table.